Kalinka (1860 song): Recordings and cultural influence

-Mr Kalinka
+Mr. Kalinka

 The arrangement of Kalinka which is traditionally performed by the Alexandrov Ensemble turned the frivolous song into an operatic aria.
-The first ensemble soloist to perform this was Pyotr Tverdokhlebov, but the first to earn the title of Mr Kalinka was Victor Ivanovich Nikitin at the Berlin peace concert of August 1948, where he sang three encores of the song.
-The title is unofficial and awarded by the audience and journalists present at successful Ensemble concerts where Kalinka earns numerous encores.
+The first ensemble soloist to perform this was Pyotr Tverdokhlebov, but the first to earn the title of Mr. Kalinka was Viktor Nikitin at the Berlin peace concert in August 1948, where he sang three encores of the song.
+The title is unofficial and awarded by the audience and journalists present at successful ensemble concerts where Kalinka earns numerous encores.
 A definitive recording of Kalinka was made in 1963 at the Abbey Road Studios, London by the lyric tenor Evgeny Belyaev, with the Alexandrov Ensemble, under the direction of Boris Alexandrovich Alexandrov.
-Belyaev earned the Mr Kalinka title at the London concerts of 1956 and 1963.
-Since then there have been several Mr Kalinkas, including Vasily Ivanovich Shtefutsa and Vadim Petrovich Ananyev.
+Belyaev earned the Mr. Kalinka title at the London concerts of 1956 and 1963.
+Since then there have been several Mr. Kalinkas, including Vasily Ivanovich Shtefutsa and Vadim Petrovich Ananyev.